rsvim/rsvim.github.io/blog/2024-08-29-motivation.md

 The disadvantages of choosing lua gradually emerged, after all it's limited by the poor grammar design and community support, far behind popular script languages mentioned above.

 This is why when I'm looking at the (Neo)Vim editor, the idea to reinvent it with Rust+Javascript suddenly popped up.
 Compares with C/C++, Rust provides so much powerful and productive features and toolchains, with a active developing community that can leverage.
-When thinking about the script language, things get more complicated and controversial.
-But javascript is the best after all:
+When thinking about the script language, we would want one that has:

-- Modern programming language featuers such as functional programming (closure), builtin async/await, etc.
+- Modern programming language features and package management mentioned above.
 - Popular and widely used, with active developing community.
-- Enterprises ([Google](https://www.google.com/)) and communities throws millions of dollars and tons of engineer working hours on the javascript engine, which
+- Great performance that won't make the editor laggy.

+The options are few: python is too slow, other scripts such as lua/vimscript/lisp are not so popular.

 The cons: